AppGrid: Grid View

 We are super excited about our new Slack integration.
 Slack is seen as a critical enterprise enabler and success agent.
 Open the Slack panel and select a record.
 Your slack channel and direct messages will be displayed including the ability to share files.
 And for those who prefer dark mode, we now support that as well!

 Let's take a tour of the AppGrid features and provide a detailed understanding of how to use the app.
+To demonstrate the dark mode feature of AppGrid, some of images below will be displayed in dark mode.

 Creating the Lightning page